VoltraInc/NodeQR/README.md

 ```

 Now you can create a QR code by changing the link to the target URL of your choice.

+> *This module is completely free-to-use by anybody to integrate the amazing and magical ability of QR codes to anything*

 ## &copy; Copyright Voltra Incorporation.
 All rights reserved.